-Buying pet insurance is a personal choice and dependent on each individual’s financial position.
+Pet insurance is a personal choice and depends on each individual’s financial position.
 People who would rather save for a rainy-day fund may not feel comfortable purchasing insurance.
 We respect that.
 We also know that many pet owners end up with large medical bills before they’ve been able to save enough money to cover them.
 Our two cents, if a pet owner is worried about being able to afford an $800-$5,000 unexpected vet bill, they should consider pet insurance.
 As more and more people consider pets part of their families, pet insurance especially helps those who would do whatever it takes to keep their pets healthy and happy.

 When should I buy pet insurance?

 Ideally, pet owners should enroll their dog or cat the moment they bring their new pet home.
 Pet insurance does not cover pre-existing conditions, so buying pet insurance after an incident is too late.
 Enrolling a pet before any new or unrelated issues start to occur will help ensure your pet is eligible for ongoing coverage.
 Odie customers can enroll any pet breed starting at just seven weeks old, and there are no upper age limits.

 As pet owners, we all know that no two pets are the same.
 Some weigh 10 lbs while others weigh 110 lbs, some need special food, and others will eat everything and anything, one breed can be prone to hip issues, and others are as sturdy as a moose.